Mishael Zion

 Mishael Zion (Hebrew: מישאל ציון; born 1981, Jerusalem, Israel) is an Israeli rabbi, author, and educator.
-He is the founder of the Mandel Leadership Institute's Program for Leadership in Israeli Culture and the Klausner Community, a partnership minyan in Jerusalem.
-Mishael is a past faculty member at the Shalom Hartman Institute and Bronfman Fellowship.
+He is the founder of the Program for Leadership in Israeli Culture of the Mandel Leadership Institute.
+He also founded the Klausner Community, a partnership minyan in Jerusalem.
+Zion is a past faculty member at the Shalom Hartman Institute and The Bronfman Fellowship.

-He writes regularly for various publications including the Times of Israel, Tablet Magazine.
-HuffPost, and Text and the City and is a frequent lecturer and commentator on Israeli radio and at conferences worldwide.
-He also hosted a 4 episode podcast, Hineni, in conjunction with Beit Avi Chai.
+He writes for various publications including The Times of Israel, Tablet Magazine.
+HuffPost, and Text and the City and is a lecturer and commentator on Israeli radio.
+He hosted a four-episode podcast, Hineni, in conjunction with Beit Avi Chai.
+In 2013 he was listed as one of ten "Rabbis to Watch" by The Daily Beast.

-In 2013 he was selected as one of ten “Rabbis to Watch” by the Newsweek/Daily Beast's list of top Rabbis.
-He is known for his ability to bridge divides - between religious and secular Jews, Israeli and diaspora Jews, and between different streams of religious thought.

 Early life and education

 Mishael Zion was born in Jerusalem, Israel to Marcelle Zion, a childbirth educator, and Noam Sachs Zion, a senior fellow at the Shalom Hartman Institute.
-He is the grandson of Rabbi Moses B. Sachs, who was the rabbi at Congregation Bnai Abraham in St. Louis Park, Minnesota from 1959-1974.

 He studied at Yeshivat Maaleh Gilboa and Yeshivat Chovevei Torah, where he received his rabbinic ordination in 2011.
 Zion received a bachelor's degree in anthropology from the Hebrew University in Jerusalem in 2008 and a master's degree in Jewish history from Tel Aviv University in 2024.

 He was a visiting scholar at University of California, Berkeley and a research fellow at the Tikvah Center for Law & Jewish Civilization at NYU School of Law.

 Zion lives in Jerusalem with his wife and their four children.